Customer-managed encryption keys

 Make sure you satisfy the following prerequisites:

-• A symmetric Cloud KMS key with the rotation period set to Never (Manual rotation).
+• Create a multi-region symmetric Cloud KMS key.
 See Create a key ring and Create a key in the Cloud KMS documentation.

 • The CryptoKey Encrypter/Decrypter IAM role (roles/cloudkms.cryptoKeyEncrypterDecrypter) on the key has been granted to the Cloud Storage service agent.
-If this role is not granted, data import for CMEK-protected notebooks will fail because Discovery Engine is not able to make the CMEK-protected, temporary bucket and directory that is required for importing.
+If this role is not granted, data import for CMEK-protected data stores will fail because Discovery Engine is not able to make the CMEK-protected, temporary bucket and directory that is required for importing.

 Register your Cloud KMS key